The Landsgemeinde of Glarus

 The Landsgemeinde is under a magnifying glass in Glarus because of its valid disadvantages.
 However, the advantages still outweigh the disadvantages, and few consider abolishing it.

 Of course, only the Landsgemeinde can abolish the Landsgemeinde.
-A citizen submitted a request to this effect in 2009.
-Nobody spoke, not even the petitioner, and they unanimously rejected the proposal.
+A citizen submitted a request to this effect in 2009, in vain.

 Das Wort ist frei, and the debate is open every first Sunday of May.